 But after working as a signaller during the early years of the war in India, he was captured at the fall of Singapore in February 1942 and sent to some of Taiwan's most notorious PoW camps.

-Mr Reynolds, of Victoria Close, Newport, made the three week voyage from Singapore to Taiwan on the England Maru, also known as the “Hell Ship”, where many prisoners of war died because of the awful conditions.
+Mr Reynolds, of Victoria Close, Newport, made the three week voyage from Singapore to Taiwan on the England Maru, also known as the “Hell Ship”, where many prisoners of war died because of the

 Once in Taiwan, Mr Reynolds spent nine months at the Taihokm PoW camp, before being moved to Kinkaseki to work in the copper mines.